UI/UX Design

 Step 5: Usability Testing

-Finally, with a fully designed app, Sam needed to make sure it worked well in realworld use.
+Finally, with a fully designed app, Sam needed to make sure it worked well in real world use.

 This step, called usability testing, involved giving the app prototype to their friends and observing how they interacted with it.